magnars/optimus-less/README.md

 Yes, please do.

-Maybe you'd like to add some caching so we could even include the raw Bootstrap LESS files without a slowdown?
+Maybe you'd like to add some clever caching so we could even include the raw Bootstrap LESS files without a slowdown?

 If you're looking to add other transpilers, I think that would be best in a separate project.
 But please do let me know about it, so I can